MichaelKim/lyra/README.md

 Bugs:

-- Uncontrolled to controlled component warning
-  - On song item edit, switching focus for the first time
 - Sorting by name should ignore punctuation (like brackets)
 - If the song skips before related songs are loaded, it won't autoplay the next song
 - Linux: